Resignation and cessation of ICAS membership

 If you would prefer to end your membership of ICAS and cease to be a CA, you may request to resign.
 This means that you would no longer be entitled to use the CA designation or to call yourself a Chartered Accountant (unless you are also a member of another chartered accountancy body).

-To resign your ICAS membership you must contact us, explaining your reasons for resigning if possible.
+To resign your ICAS membership you must get in touch with us, if possible explaining your reasons for resigning.
 The feedback we receive from members who resign is used anonymously to help us improve in the future.

 Your request for resignation will then be put forward for approval, so it may take a few weeks for the process to be completed.
 You will receive confirmation once you have been resigned.